pkrc267/100-days-of-code/log.md

 Day 6: studied dynamic programming concepts.
 Thinking to get on with python.

 Day 7: Learning python from codecademy.com, also being in touch with algorithms(dynamic programming).

+Day 8 - 10: Working on the machine learning part to implement in the project.

+Didn't log furthur days.
+Worked more than 60 days and completed the project on Anomaly Detection.
+Will be starting next phase of 100-days-of-code in another log file "log2.md".